scikit-hep/uproot3/README.rst

     pt[:6]
     # <JaggedArray [[54.168106 37.744152] [24.417913] [53.58827 29.811996] [88.63194 77.951485]
     #               [81.011406 47.175045] [41.591053 30.844215]] at 0x7f36246d1240>

+Note that if you want to histogram the inner contents of these arrays (i.e. histogram of particles, ignoring event boundaries), functions like `numpy.histogram <https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html>`_ require non-jagged arrays, so flatten them with a call to ``.flatten()``.

 To select elements of inner lists (Pandas’s `DataFrame.xs <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.xs.html>`__),